alitoiu/alitoiu.github.io/index.md

 {% endcomment %}
 <img src="{{site.dropbox_url}}Pictures/profile.jpg" class="profile"/>

-I am a software engineer currently spending my time writing a book about my experiences with burnout and recovery.
+I am a software engineer spending my time writing a book about my experiences with burnout and recovery.
 I am interested in machine learning, artificial intelligence, and intelligent tutoring systems.

 Prior to that, I worked at [Facebook](http://facebook.com) using machine learning to keep users safe from fraudulent and offensive content.